Gallipoli campaign: Operations: June–July 1915

-In the Helles sector, which had been extensively entrenched by both sides, the Allies attacked Krithia and Achi Baba again, in the Third Battle of Krithia on 4 June, with the 29th Division, Royal Naval Division, 42nd Division and two French divisions.
+In the Helles sector, which had been extensively entrenched by both sides, the Entente attacked Krithia and Achi Baba again, in the Third Battle of Krithia on 4 June, with the 29th Division, Royal Naval Division, 42nd Division and two French divisions.
 The attack was repulsed and with it, the possibility of a decisive breakthrough ended; trench warfare resumed, with objectives being measured in hundreds of yards.
 Casualties were approximately 25 percent on both sides; the British lost 4,500 from 20,000 men and the French 2,000 casualties from 10,000 troops.
-Ottoman losses were 9,000 casualties according to the Turkish Official History and 10,000 according to another account.
+Ottoman losses were 9,000 casualties according to the Ottoman Official History and 10,000 according to another account.

-In June, the seaplane carrier HMS Ben-my-Chree arrived and the Allied air effort increased from a squadron to No. 3 Wing RNAS.
+In June, the seaplane carrier HMS Ben-my-Chree arrived and the Entente air effort increased from a squadron to No. 3 Wing RNAS.
 The 52nd (Lowland) Division also landed at Helles in preparation for the Battle of Gully Ravine, which began on 28 June and achieved a local success, which advanced the British line along the left (Aegean) flank of the battlefield.
 Sanders credited the defence to two Ottoman officers, Faik Pasa and Albay Refet.
 On 30 June, the French commander, Henri Gouraud who had earlier replaced Albert d'Amade, was wounded and replaced by his divisional commander, Maurice Bailloud.
 Between 1 and 5 July, the Ottomans counter-attacked the new British line several times but failed to regain the lost ground.
 Ottoman casualties for the period were estimated at 14,000 men.
 On 12 July, two fresh brigades from the 52nd Division attacked at the centre of the line along Achi Baba Nullah (Bloody Valley), gained very little ground and lost 2,500 casualties out of 7,500 men; the Royal Naval Division had 600 casualties and French losses were 800 men.
 Ottoman losses were about 9,000 casualties and 600 prisoners.

 At sea, the submarine E14 made two voyages into the Marmara.
 The third tour began on 21 July, when E14 passed through the straits despite a new anti-submarine net placed near the Narrows.
 The next attempt was made by Mariotte on 27 July, which was caught in the net, forced to the surface and bombarded by shore batteries; Mariotte was scuttled.
 On 8 August, E11 torpedoed the battleship Barbaros Hayreddin with the loss of 253 men and sank a gunboat, seven transports and 23 sailing vessels.